BLACKHAWK NETWORK, INC.

 Sensitive data transferred (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the data, restrictions for onward transfers or additional security measures: as set forth in Attachments 1 to the DPA (for safeguards) and in the Agreement and DPA (for sensitive data processed).

-The frequency of the transfer (e.g. whether the data is transferred on a one-off or continuous basis): as set forth in Attachment 3 to the DPA.
+The frequency of the transfer (e.g. whether the data is transferred on a one-off or continuous basis): as set forth in the Agreement and DPA.

 Nature of the processing: as set forth in Agreement and DPA.